openstack-archive/swift-specs/specs/in_progress/at_rest_encryption.rst

 With unencrypted objects, the object server is responsible for validating any Etag header sent by the client on a PUT request; the Etag header's value is the MD5 hash of the uploaded object data.

-With encrypted objects, the plaintext is not available to the object server, so the encrypter must perform the validation instead.
+With encrypted objects, the plaintext is not available to the object server, so the encrypter must perform the validation instead by calculating the MD5 hash of the object data and validating this against any Etag header sent by the client - if the two do not match then the encrypter should immediately return a response with status 422.

+Assuming that the computed MD5 hash of plaintext is validated, the encrypter will encrypt this value and pass to the object server to be stored as system metadata.
+Since the validated value will not be available until the plaintext stream has been completely read, this metadata will be sent using a 'request footer', as described in section 7.2.

+If the client request included an Etag header then the encrypter should also compute the MD5 hash of the ciphertext and include this value in an Etag request footer.
+This will allow the object server to validate the hash of the ciphertext that it receives, and so complete the end-to-end validation requirement implied by the client sending an Etag: encrypter validates client to proxy communication, object server validates proxy to object server communication.

 2.2 Inter-Middleware Communication
 ----------------------------------

+The keymaster is responsible for deciding if any particular resource should be encrypted.
+This decision is implementation dependent but may be based, for example, on container policy or account name.
+When a resource is not to be encrypted the keymaster will set the key `swift.crypto.override` in the request environ to indicate to the encrypter middleware that encryption is not required.

-The keymaster communicates the encryption key to the encrypter and decrypter middlewares by placing a zero-argument callable in the WSGI environment dictionary at the key "swift.crypto.fetch_crypto_keys".
+When encryption is required, the keymaster communicates the encryption key to the encrypter and decrypter middlewares by placing a zero-argument callable in the WSGI environment dictionary at the key "swift.crypto.fetch_crypto_keys".
 When called, this will return the key(s) necessary to process the current request.
 It must be present on any GET or HEAD request for an account, container, or object which contains any encrypted data or metadata.
 If encrypted data or metadata is encountered while processing a GET or HEAD request but fetch_crypto_keys is not present _or_ it does not return keys when called, then this is an error and the client will receive a 500-series response.

-On a PUT or POST request, the keymaster must place fetch_crypto_keys in the WSGI environment during request processing; that is, before passing the request to the remainder of the middleware pipeline.
+On a PUT or POST request, the keymaster must place "swift.crypto.fetch_crypto_keys" in the WSGI environment during request processing; that is, before passing the request to the remainder of the middleware pipeline.
 This is so that the encrypter can encrypt the object's data in a streaming fashion without buffering the whole object.

-On a GET or HEAD request, the keymaster must place fetch_crypto_keys in the WSGI environment before returning control to the decrypter.
+On a GET or HEAD request, the keymaster must place "swift.crypto.fetch_crypto_keys" in the WSGI environment before returning control to the decrypter.
 It need not be done at request-handling time.
 This lets attributes of the key be stored in sysmeta, for example the key ID in an external database, or anything else the keymaster wants.

 3. Cipher Choice
 ================